Amateur Radio is a fun, technical hobby for all ages.

 • Radio & Electronics School (online).

-On successfully passing your exams you apply for a licence and callsign with the Australian Maritime College.
+On successfully passing your exams you apply to the ACMA for a Certificate of Recognition and a callsign.
+Your certificate and callsign will be issued by the ACMA.

-Is it expensive to get my licence?
+Is it expensive to get into Amateur Radio?

 Like so many hobbies and activities, there are some costs associated with getting started.